Quantum Metrology with Delegated Tasks

 \textbf{Local Clifford Twirling:} Before deriving a bound on the soundness of the protocol, we introduce a twirling lemma used in the protocol.
 The Clifford twirling lemma \cite{dankert2009} states that for any $m$ qubit quantum state $\rho$ and $Q,R \in \mathcal{P}_m$ such that $Q \neq R$, then

 As our protocol uses an arbitrary local Clifford, $C \in \mathcal{C}_1^{\otimes m}$, we show that a similar result holds.
-TO understand why, we decompose $\rho$ into a sum over the Pauli group
+To understand why, we decompose $\rho$ into a sum over the Pauli group

-here the subscript $j$ denotes that the operator acts on the $j$th qubit.
-Because each $P_j$ can be expressed as a linear combination of quantum states, as a corollary of the Pauli twirling lemma is that the above sum is zero if there exists a $j$ such that $Q_j \neq R_j$.
+where the subscript $j$ denotes that the operator acts on the $j$th qubit.
+Because each $P_j$ can be expressed as a linear combination of quantum states, a corollary of the Pauli twirling lemma is that the above sum is zero if there exists a $j$ such that $Q_j \neq R_j$.
 Hence if $Q \neq R$

-\textbf{Soundness:} The soundness derivation presented here is the identical to the one we use present in \cite{shettell2021}.
+\textbf{Soundness:} The soundness derivation presented here is identical to the one we use present in \cite{shettell2021}.
 The derivation begins by representing the attack $\Gamma$ using a Kraus decomposition